What is a submodule in GIT and how to add, update and remove a submodule?

 git push

-By default, cloning a repository does not bring the code for a submodule.
-Although empty folders are created for each submodule.
+Submodule code is not automatically copied when cloning a repository.
+However, empty folders are created for each submodule.
 You may use the option to fetch the code of submodules at the time of clone or later.

 git clone --recurse-submodules https://github.com/cspsprotocol/projectsource.git